 If you’re a creative person, a little upfront work can have a huge payout and big long-term dividends with sites like Creative Market.

-Creative Market works well for designers, illustrators, photographers, and other visual creatives.
+Using the Creative Market as a passive income app works well for designers, illustrators, photographers, and other visual creatives.

-In essence, licensing your work means you create it once and then sell customers the right to use your work in certain settings.
+In essence, licensing your work means you create it once, making an initial investment of time and work, and then sell customers the right to use your work in certain settings.
 While licensing fees are not usually very high, they add up over time.

 If you’re looking for passive income apps that help you get money back on purchases you would have made anyway, then you should start by checking out Fluz.

-Fluz is a cash-back passive income app that rewards you for shopping at certain retailers.
+Fluz is a passive income app that offers cashback rewards you for shopping at certain popular retailers.

 But what makes Fluz super-cool is the “network” element.
 When you get friends to join Fluz, you get cash back when they make a purchase too.
 And if they invite friends, you’ll get cash back from those strangers’ purchases as well.
 Not bad!

-If you spend a lot of time shopping online or doing anything on the Internet, then you could be missing out on free money from the passive income app Swagbucks.
+If you spend a lot of time shopping online or doing a wide range of anything on the Internet, then you could be missing out on additional income from the passive income app Swagbucks.